Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - Arabic (Modern Standard)

 If you want to take the test in a language other than those listed above, you will need to pay for an approved translator.

 Class 1, 2, 3, 4, 6 and air brake knowledge tests can only be taken in English.

 Request a translator for a knowledge test

-Before requesting a translator for a Class 7 driver knowledge test, you must complete a minimum of 3 Class 7 driver knowledge tests using any combination of the following:
+Before requesting a translator for a Class 7 driver knowledge test, you must attempt a minimum of 3 Class 7 driver knowledge tests using any combination of the following: